 Péladan, of course, made an exception for himself.
-The Guggenheim’s survey includes select portraits of the austere leader, whom one can only imagine was entrenched in comical self-seriousness.
-Clad in long robes, he apparently donned a mop of dark hair and a pointed beard, wore a pensive facial expression and was always on the verge of a revelation.
+Portraits of the Sâr illustrate a man entrenched in self-seriousness.
+Clad in long robes, he apparently donned a mop of dark hair, a pointed beard and a pensive facial expression, always on the verge of a revelation.

-For this, the Sâr was not immune to mockery, and he was subject to increasing levels of criticism throughout the years.
+For this, Péladan was not immune to mockery, and he was subject to increasing levels of criticism throughout the years.
 But to his credit, Péladan knew how to market himself, and he skillfully leveraged his strange charisma to successfully organize six salons, the last of which was held in 1897.

 Today, the Salon de la Rose + Croix feels relatively low-impact.
 But as the Guggenheim noted during the museum’s 2016 retrospective of artworks created by the Order, “Transcendent aspirations were carried on in the early 20th century by the pioneers of abstract painting, among them Vasily Kandinsky, František Kupka, and Piet Mondrian (key figures in the Guggenheim’s collection), who were weaned on symbolism and owed their theories, in varying degrees, to Theosophy, an esoteric philosophy that shares Rosicrucianism’s interest in universal truths and ritual as means to divine enlightenment.”